pythontooth/CONSAI/README.md

 - Exploring computational models of consciousness theories
 - Developing metrics for evaluating integration and self-modeling in AI
 - Philosophical investigations of machine phenomenology
+- Testing the implications of different consciousness theories
+- Generating novel hypotheses about consciousness